-The following guidelines/criteria will apply if a student is recommended for removal from an AP or Honors course:
+The following guidelines/criteria will apply regarding student removal from an AP or Honors course:

 - For all students making below a 70 average on any progress report for any nine week grading period, the teacher will contact the parent or guardian to discuss coursework and the expectations and requirements to continue in the AP or Honors course. - A student whose grade for the first nine week grading period each semester falls below 60 shall be removed from the AP or Honors course and placed in a general level course, if a general level course is available.
 This is to ensure that the student earns credit for the semester.
-A student who fails the course and does not earn credit in the fall semester shall be removed from the AP or Honors course and placed in a general level course for the remainder of the year, if a general level course is available. - A student making below a 75 average at the end of the third week of the semester may, upon request and parent/guardian approval, be placed in an appropriate level class for the remainder of the school year, provided space is available. - A student may, upon request; transfer from an AP or Honors course to an appropriate level course at the end of any grading period, provided space is available.
+A student who fails the course and does not earn credit in the fall semester shall be removed from the AP or Honors course and placed in a general level course for the remainder of the year, if a general level course is available.
+A campus principal may act outside of this timeline based on the academic needs of a student. - A student making below a 75 average at the end of the third week of the semester may, upon request and parent/guardian approval, be placed in an appropriate level class for the remainder of the school year, provided space is available. - A student may, upon request, transfer from an AP or Honors course to an appropriate level course at the end of any nine week grading period, provided space is available.
 Teacher, administrator, and parent/guardian approval is required. - Students who are enrolled in AP and Honors courses are responsible for maintaining the academic integrity of BISD by completing all assigned work without engaging in cheating, fraud, plagiarism, or prohibitive electronic assistance.
 A documented finding of academic dishonesty shall result in academic and disciplinary consequences as outlined in the BISD Academic Grading Regulation. - Removal from an AP or Honors class will not prohibit a student from taking an AP or Honors class in the future.